Here is your Poetry News for Western Massachusetts for the month of August, 2018.

 Fabulous website with featured poets

-Our regular meeting this month is Thursday, August 10, 2017.
-Business at 6:30, poetry share at 7:00pm.
+This month’s Florence Poets Society meets every second Thursday of the month.
+Socializing at 6:30, poetry s at 7:00pm.
 Please consider joining the Florence Poets Society.
 Your $20 membership dues (Sept. – Aug.) support our annual journal, Silkworm, as well as public readings and events.
 We meet monthly at the Lilly Library in Florence on the 2nd Thurs. of each month, and all are welcome.
-Please visit our web site for more information: http://www.florencepoets.com or contact us email@example.com.
+Please visit our web site for more information: http://www.florencepoets.com or contact us at email@example.com.

 3rd Tuesday of the month